 Why Is Fixing Crawl Errors Important?

-Crawl issues on your website prohibit Google from accessing and indexing your material, which is obviously a problem.
+Crawl issues on your website prohibit Google from accessing and indexing your material, which is a problem.
 Additionally, Google cannot rank pages that it cannot access.
-A large number of crawl mistakes might also have an effect on how Google perceives the general health of your page.
+A large number of crawl mistakes might also affect how Google perceives the general health of your page.

 When a site’s content is difficult for Google’s crawlers to access, they may determine that it is not worthwhile to crawl it frequently.
 Crawl error checking should thus be a frequent component of your site’s maintenance routine.